 Tubeless Bike Tire Pros

 - You’ll get fewer flats with tubeless- This is the #1 reason to go tubeless.
 Tubeless tires repair themselves when they get punctured.
 If a nail or thorn punctures your tire, the liquid sealant inside the tire fills the hole before the air escapes.
 No more stopping to patch or replace tubes.
-When you see a bit of white fluid on your tire, you know that the tubeless system saved you from a flat.
+When you see a little bit of white fluid on your tire, you know that the tubeless system saved you from a flat.
 When you hit a pothole, rock, or another hard object, your tire can compress enough that it hits your rim.
 This creates enough force to tear a tube and cause a flat.
 This is called a ‘pinch flat’ or ‘snake bite’.
-With tubeless, there is no tube to tear.
+With tubeless, there is no inner tube to tear.
 I know of bicycle tourists who have crossed continents without a single flat tire while running tubeless.
 Getting fewer punctures is a massive advantage.
 Imagine traveling 10,000 miles without experiencing a flat tire.
 That’s a long time without a flat.

-- Tubeless tires offer better traction, allowing you to corner better and climb more easily- Because you don’t have to worry about pinch flats, you can run tubeless tires at a much lower air pressure than tubed tires.
+- Tubeless tires offer better traction, allowing you to corner better and climb more easily- Because you don’t have to worry about pinch flats, you can run tubeless tires at a much lower air pressure than conventional tube-type tires.
 Usually, about 10 psi lower is safe.
 The reduced pressure allows more of the tire’s tread to contact the ground.
 This greatly improves traction.
-This is particularly helpful while riding on loose or slippery surfaces like gravel, sand, snow, ice, or in the rain.
+This is particularly helpful while riding on loose or slippery surfaces like gravel roads, sand, snow, ice, or in the rain.
 You can corner harder without your tires washing out.
 You can also climb steeper hills without your tires spinning out.
 Your off-road performance greatly improves when you ride tubeless.
 If you ride soft or slippery surfaces often, a fat bike with tubeless tires is a great choice.
-If you plan to ride in the winter, you can install studded tubeless tires for even more traction on snow and ice.
+If you plan to ride in the winter, you can install studded tubeless tires for even better grip on snow and ice.